 Phil May was the seventh of eight children in a wealthy Yorkshire family that fell on hard times.
 He went to London to try to earn a living with his self taught artistic abilities.
 After years of failure and living rough, he was eventually accepted as a regular Punch cartoonist.
 His elegantly hatched line drawings show careful social observation and an ability to capture facial expressions with very few pen strokes.

 Eric Fraser produced his illustrations from the 1930s onwards and most of David's examples concentrated on Fraser's work for the Radio Times, especially his black and white cover illustrations.
 These drew nostalgic murmurings from some of the audience.
 Many of the freehand drawings have the quality of woodcuts or engravings, with crisp high contrast images giving powerful direct messages.
 David explained that Fraser would receive his instructions on a Friday afternoon and the finished artwork had to be delivered on the following Monday.
 Quite a challenge for such ambitious drawings.

 Nicola Jennings' perceptive and sometimes harsh caricatures appear in many magazines and frequently in The Guardian.
 David entertained his audience with a "quiz" in which we identified many familiar faces.
 There was some discussion of the process of creating caricatures and how far one can push facial characteristics without losing identity and personality.
 Some members felt that it might make a good subject for one of next year's competitions.

 Alan Dordoy on "Being parents of an artist"

-On 12 February, Alan Dordoy introduced the club to the work of his son, Alex, a professional painter and sculptor.
+Alan Dordoy introduced the club to the work of his son, Alex, a professional painter and sculptor.